mchilcott/lab-monitor/README.md

 The measurements would then be reported in ohms once every half second.

+More examples for monitoring other sensors can be found in the files in `src/config_examples/`.

 6. Connect the NodeMCU board to your computer via USB, and upload the firmware.
 In VSCode, this is done with upload button at the bottom of the screen, or by Terminal -> Run Task (Ctrl+Alt+T), and selecting Platform IO: Upload.

 This will compile your firmware, and upload via USB.
 If the compilation fails, pay attention to the errors, and check your code.
 If the upload fails, make sure that the NodeMCU is connected, and that platformIO is using the correct serial port.
-This can be configured in `platformio.ini` -- see the example in this file, or see the [platformio docs](https://docs.platformio.org/en/latest/projectconf/section_env_upload.html).
+You may need to ensure you have the USB serial drivers for the NodeMCU - [try here](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers).
+The serial port can be configured in `platformio.ini` -- see the [platformio docs](https://docs.platformio.org/en/latest/projectconf/section_env_upload.html).

 7. Take the freshly programmed node to the lab.
 For the analog example, connect the signal between A0 and GND and supply power.
 Power can be supplied by the USB connector, into the Vin port (Which will take anything between 4.75V and 10V), or put 3.3 V into one of the the 3V3 pins.
-(Be careful if taking the last option.)
+(Be careful not to overload the chip if taking the last option.)

+8. If you haven't already, set follow the instructions below for getting started with the data collection services.
+These modules require an MQTT server to send information to for them to start collecting data.

-8. On your phone (or other convenient wifi device), look for a WiFi network with the name `ESP` followed by a sequence of numbers.
+9. On your phone (or other convenient wifi device), look for a WiFi network with the name `ESP` followed by a sequence of numbers.
 Connect to this, then point your web browser to 192.168.4.1, or try to open a website, and you should be redirected here.
+If the network isn't showing up, then try repowering the NodeMCU.

-9. From the page that shows up, select to connect to WiFi, and then:
+10. From the page that shows up, select to connect to WiFi, and then:
   - Select the network (SSID) your monitoring server is on, and provide the password
-  - Set the address of the monitoring server.
+  - Set the address of the monitoring server you set up in step 8.
 (Port 1883 is the default for MQTT.
 Unless you have a different setup, you won't have to change this.)
+This can either be the IP address of that computer on the network, or the hostname.
   - Save this configuration

-10. Confirm that data is getting sent your monitoring server.
+11. Confirm that data is getting sent your monitoring server.
 The WiFi network you found in 7 should disappear.
-If the node isn't able to connect to WiFi, or the server, then check that there isn't an issue with your configuration and repeat set 7.
+If the node isn't able to connect to WiFi, or the server, then check that there isn't an issue with your configuration and repeat step 7.

-11. Enjoy collecting data.
+12. Enjoy collecting data.
+Have a look at the documentation in `doc` and `doc/generated/html/index.html` to get an idea of the capabilities of this system.

 ## Getting Started (Services)